simple-machines/anaml-terraform-registry/README.md

   - [anaml-ui](./anaml-ui)
   - [postgres](./postgres) - (Optional) PostgreSQL stateful set primarily for non-production environments.
 We recommend managed AWS Azure or Google Cloud SQL for production environments.

+## Container registries

+Some modules require you to specify the container registry to use to fetch container Images.
+We provide the below region specific container registries:

+  - australia-southeast1-docker.pkg.dev/anaml-release-artifacts/docker